The types of servers you can manage in Address Manager are as follows:

 - Other DNS Server—A non-Address Manager, non-DNS/DHCP Server on an external network.
 For example: an external server.

-Tip: With the exception of a Managed Windows Server, servers do not need to be installed and connected to your network prior to adding them to Address Manager.
+Tip: Servers do not need to be installed and connected to your network prior to adding them to Address Manager.
 You can add the servers to Address Manager first and then connect to them later.